lugar004/English-Numeric/README.md

 # English-Numeric
-Program to convert a given number to words.
+C program to convert numbers to words.
-For example,
-  i/p: 123
-  o/p: one hundred and twenty three